-This guide will assist you in locating published scholarship (books and journal articles) to read on a topic.
-Choose a topic that is interesting to you and which will work within your assignment's parameters.
+This guide will assist you in locating published scholarship (essays, books, chapters, journal articles, etc.) to read on a topic.

-Remember to evaluate the accuracy of your resources, and think critically about their content and arguments.
-When in doubt, check with your Religious Studies instructor.
+Remember to evaluate the accuracy of your sources, and think critically about their content and arguments.

 What is a scholarly journal article?